What parents need to know

 Is it any good?

-Filmmaker Boaz Yakin has created a new riff on the old Red Harvest/Yojimbo story of a lone stranger playing two warring families against one another, upping the stakes by adding a third group and the little girl character.
-His screenplay is taut and clever and might have been turned into a decent movie.
+Filmmaker Boaz Yakin's screenplay is taut and clever and might have been turned into a decent movie.
+He's created a new riff on the old Red Harvest/Yojimbo story of a lone stranger playing two warring families against one another, upping the stakes by adding a third group and the little girl character.
 But behind the camera, Yakin puts a great deal less thought into his story.
 He constantly makes the basest and most vulgar choices, starting with the horrible, shaky, nausea-inducing camerawork, which ruins the fight scenes.

 Families can talk about...